wicklanm/Wazuh-SOC-LAB/README.md

 ---

-## Custom Detection Rules
+### Custom Detection Rules

+#### Overview

+Detection engineering is the process of turning the raw signals you found hunting in Phase 9 into automated rules that fire alerts whenever those patterns appear again.
+Every rule written maps directly to one Phase 8 attack scenario and one Phase 9 hunt query.

-Nine custom Wazuh detection rules were authored and validated against live attack telemetry:
+#### Nine custom Wazuh detection rules were authored and validated against live attack telemetry:

 | Rule ID | Description | Severity | MITRE |
 |---|---|---|---|